aldebaran/qibuild/doc/source/advanced/guide/cmake/using_qi_stage.rst

     )

-From an other project, you may have a file looke like
+From an other project, you may have a file looking like

 .. code-block:: cpp